dawelsch/dawelsch.github.io/websrc/source/documents/cluster/node-lifecycle.md

 clusterctl nodes get
 ```

-Fetch information about a single node with the following commnand:
+Fetch information about a single node with the following command:
 ```clusterctl node get <node-name>```

 It might take a few minutes after provisioning for the node discovery to propagate.
 If the command does not show provisioned nodes, wait and try again later.